 The less products you put on active blemishes and acne, the better.

-Let your skin do it’s magic, it wants to heal, if you let it.
+Let your skin do its magic, it wants to heal, if you let it.

-(And if you love skincare products like serums, masks, and mists – just take a break from them when you have active pimples and acne.
+(And if you love skincare products like serums, treatments, and mists – just take a break from them when you have active pimples and acne.
 Once the breakouts are healed, and your skin is healthy and balanced again, then you can certainly resume your regular skincare routine).